Highly symmetric 2-plane fields on 5-manifolds and 5-dimensional Heisenberg group holonomy: Some special -plane fields on -manifolds

 where $I$ is a smooth function on $U$; by construction, $D$ is the common kernel of the pullbacks of $\eta^1$, $\eta^2$, and $\eta^3$ to $M$ by any local section of $E \to U$.
+Pulling back the forms $\pi^1$ and $\pi^2$ shows that the Lie algebra of the structure group of $E$ is the unique nonabelian $2$-dimensional Lie algebra.
 Furthermore, Cartan constructed the frame so that the Cartan curvature of $D$ is just $A = (\eta^5)^4$.
-Differentiating the equations for $d\eta^3$, $d\eta^4$, and $d\pi^2$ shows that $dI = J \eta^5$ for some function $J$.
+Differentiating both sides of the equations for $d\eta^3$ and $d\pi^2$ shows that $dI = J \eta^5$ for some function $J$.
 The invariant $I$ is fundamental in the sense that all other invariants, in particular $J$, are functions of $I$.
+In fact, Doubrov and Govorov have recently showed that Cartan's classification neglects at least one example: There is a generic $2$-plane field on a $5$-manifold of constant root type $[4]$ and with $6$-dimensional symmetry algebra but which cannot be realized locally in the above form for any function $I$; see Example \ref{example:doubrov-govorov} for further discussion of this counterexample.